tai1nguyen/dnd-greetings-from-gadgetzan/overview.md

 - Adventurers who join or gain the support of the Collective may request monetary help in the ways of unmarked black pouches from an anonymous source.

 #### Guild of Dungeoneers
 Dungeoneers perform a wide array of jobs.
 These jobs can range from exploring long lost tombs to resucing someone's cat from a treant.
 The Guild of Dungeoneers provides assistance to any individual that seeks it.
-Often times, its member can be seen under the employ of other factions as well as businesses in all of the districts.
+Often times, its member can be seen under the employ of other factions as well as businesses within the districts.
 The flexiblity of the Dungeoneers makes them a wild card for the political climate of Gadgetzan.
+Though they claim to always help those in need, it is normally the size of the victims' coffers that determine the quality of the help rendered.

 - Adventurers who join or gain the support of the Dungeoneers can request support in the form of a magical item with limited uses.